-a abandoned abc ability able about above abroad absorbed absorbing abstract 43 0 0 0 0 10 0 0 0 0 1 and so on through to "zebra", "zoology", etc. at the end of the dictionary.
+a abandoned abc ability able about above abroad absorbed absorbing abstract 43 0 0 0 0 10 0 0 0 0 1 and so on through to "zebra", "zoology", "zygote", etc. to the end of the dictionary.
 These vectors are very, very large!
 At least in English and similar languages, these bag-of-word vectors have three outstanding properties: